voxel51/fiftyone/docs/source/teams/migrations.rst

     )

-Note that you'll need to update any local filepaths to cloud paths in order to use the dataset in Teams.
+Note that you'll need to update any local filepaths to cloud paths in order to use the dataset in Enterprise.

-If you need to upload the local media to the cloud, the Teams SDK provides a builtin utility for this:
+If you need to upload the local media to the cloud, the Enterprise SDK provides a builtin utility for this:

 .. code-block:: python